 Additionally, part of this, 17a-(a)(21), includes that there be “Persons to explain Records and their Content.”
 This means that there needs to be a listing of the personnel at a particular office who can, with no delay, explain the various information held in the archive and decode how the firm creates, stores, names, and organizes these records.

 The final step for retained records is their expiration and destruction.
 Financial institutions do not want to hold records for a moment longer than their policies require.
-So although it’s not explicitly called out in FINRA 17a-4, a key piece of this is the ability to destroy the records when they expire.
+Although it’s not explicitly called out in FINRA 17a-4, a key piece of this is the ability to destroy the records when they expire.
 Your organization will have record-destruction policies that dictate the method of destruction and how many times the device would be overwritten to eradicate any trace of data.

 How do you ensure that your company complies with SEA FINRA 17a-4 by putting the five “-abilities” to work?
-Through marketing operations technology.
-This is 2017, after all.

 To make sure that your company’s technology helps you comply with FINRA 17a-4, consider these questions:

-- Can we back up these records to compliant storage at an offsite location?
+Can we back up these records to compliant storage at an offsite location?